 An interview with Naum Kleiman, translated by Zamir Gotta

-[In order to get some background on Sergei Eisenstein and his filmmaking, we're very lucky to have an interview with Russian film scholar Naum Kleiman, who is generally considered the greatest living expert on Eisenstein, and is the manager of the Eisenstein Museum in Moscow.
-Many thanks to Zamir Gotta for his help in obtaining and translating this interview]
+[In order to get some background on Sergei Eisenstein and his filmmaking, we're very lucky to have an interview with Russian film scholar Naum Kleiman, who is generally considered the greatest living expert on Eisenstein, and the managed ot eh Eisenstein Museum in Moscow.
+Many thanks to Zamir Gotta for his help in obtaining and translating this interview.]

 Q: For those who may not know of Eisenstein, can you briefly talk about why he is considered such a groundbreaking filmmaker?

-KLEIMAN: By no means was Eisenstein was the only “father of montage” — in his creative life he was following and developing the work of Griffiths, Abel Hans, Leo Kuleshov…his philosophy was to have an impact on both the mind and emotions of his audience simultaneously—that is where the montage helped correlate visuals and audio, conscience and subconscious.
+KLEIMAN: By no means was Eisenstein was the only “father of montage” — in his creative life he was following and developing the work of Griffiths, Abel Hans, Leo Kuleshov…His philosophy was to have an impact on both the mind and emotions of his audience simultaneously, that is where the montage helped correlate visual and sound, conscience and subconscience.
 He moved from his original use of montage as “gluing the frames” to a combination of all possible images.

 Q: How has his work influenced other filmmakers?